CEPA: Consensus Embedded Perturbation for Agnostic Detection and Inversion of Backdoors: CEPA Detection Inversion Method

-where $\Dcal_s$ is the set of clean samples originating from class $s$, $\lambda>0$, and the second term is the variance about the common embedded perturbation ($\mu$).
-This objective function is minimized by an alternating two steps comprising an algorithm ``iteration'': 1) gradient descent steps taken w.r.t. $\delta_x \forall x \in \Dcal_s$ and 2) closed-form update of $\mu$, noting that, given the input perturbations fixed, the globally optimal $\mu$ satisfies:
+where $\Dcal_s$ is the set of clean samples originating from class $s$, $\lambda_1 \geq 0, \lambda_2 \geq 0$, the second term is the variance about the common embedded perturbation ($\mu$)\footnote{For all-to-one attacks, replace $\Dcal_s$ by $\cup_{s\not= t}\Dcal_s$ in \eqref{objective}, and the following $\mu,\sigma^2$ quantities will be indexed by (i.e., depend on) just $t$, not $s$ and $t$.}, and the third term is the average input perturbation norm.
+Moreover, in practice we have found that setting $\lambda_2=0$ is effective, and use this setting in all reported experiments.

-Moreover, after each gradient descent step, $\delta_x$ is ``clipped" so that $x+\delta_x$ is feasible, e.g., so that each element of $x+\delta_x$ is in $[0,1]$ for the case of normalized pixel intensities.
-While we could explicitly penalize the sizes $\|\delta_x\|$ in (\ref{objective}), these sizes are {\it implicitly} minimized by initializing them to zero vectors and terminating the optimization as soon as a sufficient fraction of source-class samples are misclassified to the target class (e.g..
-90\% of them).
+This objective function is iteratively minimized, where each iteration consists of three steps: \begin{itemize} \item multiple gradient descent steps taken w.r.t. $\delta_x, \forall x \in \Dcal_s$, \item closed-form update of $\mu$, noting that, given the input perturbations fixed, the globally optimal $\mu_{s,t}$ is:

-After the optimization is performed for all candidate class pairs $(s,t)$, a backdoor detection is made if there is a class pair $(s,t)$ with: 1) unusually small variance about the common embedded perturbation ($\mu$) and 2) unusually {\it large} $\|\mu\|$.
-A single ``consensus" detection statistic for each $(s,t)$ can be formed, e.g. as the {\it ratio}:
+Moreover, after each gradient descent step, $\delta_x$ is ``clipped" so that $x+\delta_x$ is feasible, e.g., each element in $[0,1]$ for the case of normalized pixel intensities.
+Note that by setting $\lambda_2=0$, we do not explicitly penalize the $\|\delta_x\|$ magnitudes.
+However, we implicitly minimize/limit $\|\delta_x\|$ sizes by initializing each $\delta_x$ to a zero vector and by (promptly) terminating the algorithm once both i) a sufficient fraction (e.g., 90\%) of source-class samples are misclassified to the target class and ii) no further improvement in embedded consensus (smaller variance) can be achieved. \item The dual variable $\lambda_1$ is dynamically adjusted by increasing/decreasing its value by a factor ($1 + \alpha$ with $|\alpha|<1$), or by grid search, to achieve the maximum consensus (minimum variance) possible, while still maintaining high induced misclassification fraction to the target class $t$.
+In this sense, $\lambda_1$ is not truly a hyperparameter of the algorithm (this is discussed further below).
+Also, while for detection we set $\lambda_2=0$, for reverse engineering (discussed further in section \ref{sec:backdoor-inversion}) we set both $\lambda_1$ and $\lambda_2$ greater than zero. \end{itemize}

-which should be unusually small for a backdoor (source, target) class pair compared with non-backdoor pairs.
-Detection inference can then be based either on MAD \cite{NC} or on order-statistic p-values \cite{TNNLS}, assessed using a null model estimated using these detection statistics.
+Once the optimization has been performed for all candidate class pairs $(s,t)$, detection inference can be based on one of several detection statistics that involve the consensus embedded perturbation.
+In particular, backdoor detection if there is a class pair $(s,t)$ with 1) unusually small common (average) input perturbation norm $\|\Bar{\delta_{s,t}}\|:=\frac{1}{|\Dcal_s|}\sum_{x \in \Dcal_s} \|\delta_x\|$ or unusually high embedded perturbation {\it consensus} compared with other class pairs, characterized by: 2) common embedded perturbation $\mu_{s,t}$ with unusually {\em large} norm and/or 3) unusually small normalized standard deviation: